Rabbitminers/Pudding/README.md

 A simple mobile app for reading and managing ebooks.
 With full support for ePub files on both Android and *iOS

 > [!NOTE]
-> although pudding should build to and function on iOS devices it has not been tested on these devices.
+> Although pudding should build to and function on iOS devices it has not been tested on these devices.

 ## Why?